 II.B.4.a) Core faculty members must be designated by the program director.
-(Core) ll.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) II.B.4.c) To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least four core faculty members, inclusive of the program director, who are certified in pediatric cardiology by the ABP, or who have other qualifications acceptable to the Review Committee.
-(Core) II.C.
+(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core) [The Review Committee must specify the minimum number of core faculty and/or the core faculty-fellow ratio] [The Review Committee may further specify requirements regarding dedicated time for core faculty members] [The Review Committee may specify requirements specific to associate program director(s)] II.C.
 Program Coordinator II.C.1.
 There must be a program coordinator.
 (Core) II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+(Core)

+[The Review Committee must further specify minimum dedicated time for the program coordinator]